Torp station: History

 The station was originally named Raastad, and opened as part of the Vestfold Line on 7 December 1881.
 It was located in the former municipality of Sandar, that was also served by Jåstad Station.
 Raastad was equipped with a wooden station building designed by Balthazar Lange, and cargo expedition.
 There was initially only one track, but on 1 July 1910, a passing loop was installed at the station, allowing trains to pass.
 The station was renamed Råstad in April 1921.
 In 1969–70 the passing loop was extended, but already on 15 September 1971 it was disabled, and subsequently removed, with the automation of the signaling.
-The station became unmanned on 1 October 1971 and was closed on 28 May 1978.
+The station became unstaffed on 1 October 1971 and was closed on 28 May 1978.
 The following day, the new "InterCity" services started on the Vestfold Line.

 Sandefjord Airport experienced a rapid growth as an airport for low-cost carriers serving Eastern Norway since the late 1990s.
 Along with the success of the Airport Express Train that connects Oslo with Oslo Airport, Gardermoen, and the decision to provide a shuttle service to the competing Moss Airport, Rygge from Rygge Station, local politicians took initiative to open a dedicated stop for the airport.
-During the planning of high-speed upgrade of the line, plans called to move the line to create a station integrated in the airport terminal, as had been done with Oslo Airport Station and Trondheim Airport Station.
+During the planning of the high-speed upgrade of the line, plans called to move the line to create a station integrated into the airport terminal, as had been done with Oslo Airport Station and Trondheim Airport Station.
 However, as the construction of a new Vestfold Line was put on hold, an intermediate solution was found to reopen Råstad Station, and offer a shuttle bus to the airport.
 On 16 May 2007, Vestfold County Municipality announced that they would forward the investment costs of 7 million kr for the new station, with a payback from the National Rail Administration by 2012.
 The latter would build, own and operate the station.
 The station opened on 21 January 2008, and the new platform is located on the east side of the tracks.
 The old station building, location in the west side, has been converted into a museum.
 During the first year, 80,000 passengers used the station, sufficient to make the NOK 4.5 million used by NSB on the shuttle bus profitable.